A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: Computational approach, observations, and discussion

 The subgraphs in Figure \ref{fig:min2} allow us to minimize the number of connections in a graph, without changing the number of vertices.
 This is not an extensive list and should not be taken as such, it is simply a starting point for any individual who is interested in this problem.
 Similarly to the subgraphs in Figure \ref{fig:minvert}, the edges of these graphs must be distinct, but the vertices are not necessarily distinct.

+Another interesting question is when minimal graphs are unique.
+As commented at the end of Section~\ref{sec simple}, it is an open question even if simple graphs are unique minimal graphs.

-The $\Delta$-YY operation was developed in order to better understand the Feynman period of $\phi^3$ graphs so some of the most interesting questions about the operation relate to the nature of the equivalence classes of doubled 3-regular graphs -- when do they contain more than one doubled 3-regular graph, how can we understand their minimal elements, when do they contain a simple graph -- and their relation to the Feynman periods -- do the patterns in Table~\ref{tab:my_label} continue, can we predict more properties of the period from characteristics of the minimal elements or other characteristics of the equivalence classses?
+The $\Delta$-YY operation was developed in order to better understand the Feynman period of $\phi^3$ graphs so some of the most interesting questions about the operation relate to the nature of the equivalence classes of doubled 3-regular graphs -- when do they contain more than one doubled 3-regular graph, how can we understand their minimal elements, when do they contain a simple graph -- and their relation to the Feynman periods -- do the patterns in Table~\ref{tab:table 1} continue, can we predict more properties of the period from characteristics of the minimal elements or other characteristics of the equivalence classses?
 In particular, is Conjecture~\ref{conj not bipartite} true?
 Relatedly, as suggested to us by Oliver Schnetz, how do $\Delta$-YY equivalence classes interact with the notion of constructibility in the theory of graphical functions, see \cite{borinsky2021graphical}.

 From a pure graph theory perspective, we have introduced a degree-preserving variant of the $\Delta$-Y operations.
 This is a natural operation to play with in any context where it is desirable to preserve regularity.
 Minors are no longer the correct notion for understanding reducibility, since minors are not degree preserving, but we can still ask about reducibility to a fixed graph under the $\Delta$-YY operations, or under the $\Delta$-YY operations along with some other degree preserving operations.
 The family of the triple triangle seems the most promising place to start in this direction; it would be nice to understand its structure.
+One could define $\Delta$-Y${}^n$ operations for $n>2$, however these operations do not preserve degree and so do not seem either as interesting or as useful.